Henry-zwh/EMNIST-LEON-Lite/README.md

 The network has approximately **37.3K parameters**, making it very lightweight.🔥

-The computational load of the conv1 layer accounts for **approximately 30%** of the network's total computational load.
+The computational load of the conv1 layer accounts for **approximately 23.5%** of the network's total computational load.
 This allows optical convolutions to replace more electrical convolutions.🔥

+It simplifies a large number of convolutional and fully connected layers while significantly reducing the number of parameters and computational cost.
+By incorporating an enhanced attention mechanism that combines **channel attention** and **spatial attention**, the network can better focus on important channels and spatial regions in the input features, thereby improving model performance.

 ****Training and Performance****